 A reserve of £35m was set up at year-end 2015.
-Following a progressive reduction in the level of approximations used in determining the provisions over time this has been reduced to £21m for 2017.
+Following a progressive reduction in the level of approximations used in determining the provisions over time this reduced to £13m, excluding any utilisation to date, for 2018 (2017: £21m).
 The reserve is for compensation that the Fund may be liable to pay.